 Like-for-like vehicle replacement

-One very important consideration is that of any courtesy car you are provided while your car is being repaired or replaced.
+One very important consideration is that of any courtesy car you are provided with while your car/van is being repaired or replaced.
 Often your policy will include provision for a replacement vehicle, but this could end up being a car provided by the garage where the repair is being undertaken.
 If your car is a large family saloon, or an estate used for deliveries, or a commercial van with your tools in, being provided with a small 3-door hatchback is not going to be helpful.

 Hiring a suitable like-for-like vehicle will be a considerable cost and one you shouldn’t have to bear if the accident was someone else’s fault.
 But this wouldn’t be covered under a standard insurance policy.
 Motor legal expenses insurance would cover the legal costs associated with claiming back this out-of-pocket cost.